Qismat: Accolades

-Sequel
+Sequels

 In an interview director Jagdeep Sidhu told, "Qismat movie team is working on to bring another movie with good content.
 This team includes Ammy Virk, Sargun Mehta, Jagdeep Sidhu, Jaani and B Praak.
 They are all set to entertain the audience with another Punjabi movie but the title of that movie is not yet finalized.
 Jagdeep have told that may be they will give it title Qismat 2 or they will decide something else related to the movie."
 Also, Sidhu shared a post on Instagram writing "Based on Soni-Paalo and Bazi Pichi" and captioned "writing start".
 In May 2019, he confirmed the sequel with same crew.
 In July 2019, Virk also confirmed the film on his official social media handles.
 On 11 September 2019, Sidhu released the title poster of Qismat 2 with the release date as 18 September 2020.
 Due to COVID-19 pandemic the shooting of the sequel was delayed.
 Finally the filming began on 17 October 2020.
 The film finally released on 23 September 2021.